datahub-project/datahub/docs/how/updating-datahub.md

 - #12056: The DataHub Airflow plugin no longer supports Airflow 2.1 and Airflow 2.2.
 - #12056: The DataHub Airflow plugin now defaults to the v2 plugin implementation.
 - OpenAPI Update: PIT Keep Alive parameter added to scroll.
 NOTE: This parameter requires the `pointInTimeCreationEnabled` feature flag to be enabled and the `elasticSearch.implementation` configuration to be `elasticsearch`.
 This feature is not supported for OpenSearch at this time and the parameter will not be respected without both of these set.
+- OpenAPI Update 2: Previously there was an incorrectly marked parameter named `sort` on the generic list entities endpoint for v3.
+This parameter is deprecated and only supports a single string value while the documentation indicates it supports a list of strings.
+This documentation error has been fixed and the correct field, `sortCriteria`, is now documented which supports a list of strings.

 ### Breaking Changes